 Scouts are linking with period charities to learn about menstruation, period stigma, period poverty – and what they can do to help.

-Periods go by many names (do ‘shark week’, ‘code red’, or ‘moon time’ sound familiar?), but menstruation affects pretty much everyone, whether they menstruate or not.
+Periods go by many names, such as ‘shark week’, ‘code red’, or ‘moon time’ sound familiar.
+But, menstruation affects pretty much everyone, whether they menstruate or not.
 Periods aren’t dirty, shameful or scary, but without the right products and knowledge they can be tricky to manage.

 It doesn’t help that conversations are restricted to half of the population.
 ‘There’s still period stigma and that keeps people stuck,’ explains Gabby Edlin, founder of Bloody Good Period, a period charity that distributes menstrual products to asylum seekers and refugees.

 Mark Arnold, Broadstone Scout Troop Section Leader, saw an article about period poverty and the importance of men knowing about menstruation.
 Determined to eliminate period stigma, the whole Troop spent an evening learning about period poverty, menstruation, and where exactly you put a menstrual cup.